sogolmalek/EIP-x/Project proposal.md

 By following this roadmap, the development team can create a functional MVP showcasing the benefits of the hybrid witness sharing and stateless account abstraction proposal without the dependency on Verkle trees or protocol-level changes.
 The MVP can serve as a powerful demonstration of the proposed solution's potential and open up new possibilities for the Ethereum community.

-## Possible challenges

-Users need to ensure that the necessary data (e.g., account balance, contract code) is available and properly validated during transaction processing.
-This may require additional protocols or mechanisms to efficiently generate and validate these proofs.
-Smart Contract Interactions: With stateless account abstraction, smart contract interactions may require additional considerations.
-For instance, when a contract interacts with other contracts, it needs to obtain and validate the required state information during execution.

 ## Goal of the project

 Success for the Hybrid Witness Sharing and Stateless Account Abstraction project would be achieved when the proposed solution is